DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

-### 3. Protect your resource from public access
+### 3. Protect your entity from public access

-Protecting a resource is fairly straight forward.
-Simply implementing the `Secured` interface will protect the resource:
+Protecting an entity is fairly straight forward.
+Simply implementing the `Secured` interface will protect the entity:

+__src/AppBundle/Entity/Service.php__

 ```
 <?php